Wright brothers: 1901

-The Wrights used this equation to calculate the amount of lift that a wing would produce.
-Over the years a wide variety of values had been measured for the Smeaton coefficient; Chanute identified up to 50 of them.
+Over the years a wide variety of values had been measured for the Smeaton coefficient $k$; Chanute identified up to 50 of them.
 Wilbur knew that Langley, for example, had used a lower number than the traditional one.
 Intent on confirming the correct Smeaton value, Wilbur performed his own calculations using measurements collected during kite and free flights of the 1901 glider.
 His results correctly showed that the coefficient was very close to 0.0033 (similar to the number Langley used), not the traditional 0.0054, which would significantly exaggerate predicted lift.